lucykamau-lk/NRS-528_Application_of_GIS_in_Python/README.md

    * Working with CSV
 4. Code_Challenge_04
    * Using a particular tool in Arcpy.
-8. Code_Challenge_05
+5. Code_Challenge_05
+   * Generating Heatmap and fishnet.
-9. Code_Challenge_08
+6. Code_Challenge_08
+   * Functions
-10. Code_Challenge_09
+7. Code_Challenge_09
+   * Using arcpy.da module to undertake some basic partitioning of the dataset.
-11. Code_Challenge_10
+8. Code_Challenge_10
+   * Rasters
-12. Final Toolbox Challenge
+9. Final Toolbox Challenge
+   * Advanced Conversion Toolbox
-13. Midterm Tool Challenge
+10. Midterm Tool Challenge
+    *